 Rock Center for Corporate Governance Academic Fellowship

 The Rock Center for Corporate Governance hires academic fellows for a 12-month or one academic-year term, with the possibility of renewal for a second year, to pursue their own independent research, as well as work closely with Stanford Law School faculty on a range of projects related to corporate governance, securities regulation, vehicles for public and private investment, and financial market reform.
 The ideal candidate has excellent academic credentials and at least two years of experience in relevant fields of practice.
-The position is particularly well suited to a practicing attorney, with either a litigation or transactional background, seeking a transition to academia, or a post-doctoral economics or finance student with interests in corporate governance.
+This position is ideally suited to a post-doctoral empirical researcher with interests in corporate governance.
+Practicing attorneys with litigation or transactional experience who are considering a transition to academia are also encouraged to apply.
 The Rock Center is not currently accepting applications for academic fellows.
-Please check back in the Fall of 2023 when we may be accepting applications for the 2024-2025 academic year.
+If you have questions, please contact Colleen Honigsberg or Bobby Bartlett directly.

 The Rock Center for Corporate Governance